c4arl0s/7RewritingHistory/README.md

     Add green page
 ```

-This will display all commits contained in **green-page** that are not in the **new-pages** branch.
-The above command tells us the **green-page** contains one more snapshot than **new-pages**: our dangling commit (although, it is not really dangling any more since we created a branch for it).
+This will display all commits contained in green-page that are not in the new-pages branch.
+The above command tells us the green-page contains one more snapshot than new-pages: our dangling commit (although, it is not really dangling any more since we created a branch for it).

-You can also use this syntax to limit the output of **git log**.
+You can also use this syntax to limit the output of git log.
 For example, to display the ast 4 commits on the current branch, you could use.

 ```console
 $ git log HEAD~4..HEAD